Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Background: evaluation of materials irradiation methods

-A principal limitation of ion irradiation is the microscopic thickness of the damaged region achievable given the limited range of ion beams.
+The use of most ion irradiation techniques for rapid the design of nuclear systems is limited by the microscopic thickness of the induced damaged.
 Due to technology and cost limitations, the vast majority of ion accelerators available for materials irradiation provide relatively low energy light ions (e.g. protons $\lesssim$5 MeV) or high Z ions (e.g. self-ions, swift heavy ions)~\cite{IAEA_database}.
-The ranges of such beams are typically micrometers or less, with sharp spatial gradients in amount of damage.
+The ranges of such beams are typically micrometers or less, with sharp spatial gradients in damage levels.
 This range limitation complicates the ability to extract engineering properties, restricting applicable tests to micro- or nano-scale techniques such as indentation testing and preventing bulk measurements of strength, ductility, toughness, and creep.
-The limited micro-scale testing available to ion-irradiation experiments is susceptible to distortion by the effects of denuded zones~\cite{Zinkle2018}, injected ions~\cite{Zinkle2018}, and carbon contamination~\cite{Shao2019,Was2017}, which are artifacts of ion irradiation.
+The limited micro-scale testing available to ion-irradiation experiments is susceptible to distortion by the effects of denuded zones~\cite{Zinkle2018}, injected ions~\cite{Zinkle2018}, and carbon contamination~\cite{Shao2019,Was2017}, which are purely artifacts of ion irradiation.
 Polycrystalline, multi-phase, or composite materials are difficult or impossible to study with conventional ion techniques because the material length scales of interest are much larger than the irradiation regions.
+Therefore, the use of conventional ion irradiation techniques can only provide limited information to aid the design and qualification of new nuclear materials.